hipercog/ctap/ctap_R/ctap_rtools/README.md

 # Rtools
-An R package that contains miscellaneous tools for R. I use these tools in my free time projects as well as in work.
-Currently the most important part are the HDF5 -wrappers that are used to read in ERP data from CTAP.
+An R package that contains miscellaneous tools for working with EEG data in R. Currently the most important part are the HDF5 -wrappers that are used to read in ERP data from CTAP.

 The tools are made into a proper package to make them easier to use.
 See chapter "howto".